15 days Beijing Xi'an and Tibet adventure tour to Kathmandu

 Morning drive about 1.5 hours to Shigatse, which is the 2nd largest city in Tibet.
 One of the highlights in this city is Tashilhunpo monastery which is the seat of the Panchen Lama, the 2nd most important spiritual leader of Tibet.
 Walk along the monastery kora where you will have the stunning view of the whole Shigatse city.
 The living local market should also not be missed in Shigatse.
 Afternoon drive to Shegar, enjoy the beautiful Tibetan high plateau landscape along the way with several stops and catch the first sight of Mount Everest after Gyatso la pass.
 Overnight at Shegar

 Early morning, drive to Rongbuk Monastery for witnessing the majestic Mount Everest.
 Cross over Gawu La Pass, a good place to see the magnificent peaks which are all over 8,000 m.
 (26,247 ft.) in altitude in Himalaya Ranges.

 After climbing down through numerous switchback bends lead to the dry valley of Tashi Zom, you will arrive at the Rongbuk Monastery, which is the highest monastery in Tibet and a good point to see Mount Everest.
 Take the local zero-emissions bus to E.B.C.

 It's a bit cold and windy within the valley, especially during the night, you'd better take your sleeping bag and prepare your own package food for Rongbuk stay.
 However, the sunrise at Everest will make it all worth the trouble.

-After breakfast, our guide will help you clear the customs, your Nepalese guide and driver will pick you up there, after you check in at Nepali Immigration office, then drive about 7-8 hours to Kathmandu city, enjoy the scenery of great white waters along the way.
+After breakfast, our guide will help you clear the customs, your Nepalese driver will pick you up there, after you check in at Nepali Immigration office, then drive about 7-8 hours to Kathmandu city, enjoy the scenery of great white waters along the way.
 Your trip will end upon arrival at Kathmandu.